Wanted in Germany: Heirs for family-owned businesses – DW – 10/11/2024

 Klaus Eberhardt came up with a rather unconventional idea when he was faced with the sober reality that his children were not interested in continuing to run the technology firm he once founded, iteratec.
 Instead of selling the firm to an investor, he called on his employees to buy out the company collectively.

-"I couldn't have looked at myself in the mirror selling iteratec just for the money," 65-year-old Eberhardt told DW.
+"I couldn't have looked at myself in the mirror selling iteratec just for the money," Eberhardt, 65, told DW.

 The Munich-based IT firm is now collectively owned by a cooperative of 350 members who used to be Eberhardt's employees.
-The firm supplies software to clients such as carmaker BMW and the German national railway company, Deutsche Bahn.
+The firm supplies software to clients such as carmaker BMW and Deutsche Bahn, Germany's national train operator.

 Eberhardt is not the only German business owner facing the problem of finding an heir.
 Nearly 70% of small- and medium-sized enterprises (SMEs) in this country see ownership succession as a great challenge, according to a recent report by the state-owned German development bank, KfW.